apiato/documentation/docs/testing.md

 #### $endpoint {#endpoint}

-The `$endpoint = 'verb@uri'` property is used to define the endpoints you want to access when making a call using the `makeCall()` function.
+The `$endpoint = 'verb@uri'` property is used to define the endpoints you want to access when making a call using the `makeCall` method.

 ```php
 class RegisterUserTest extends ApiTestCase